SAP-samples/teched2024-XP280/exercises/ex2/README.md

    This command executes the formating of your configuration so that it is complaint with the Terraform best practices.

-1. As we are using Terraform for the first time we must initialize the setup.
+1. As we are using Terraform for the first time, we must initialize the setup.
 We do so via the command:

     ```bash
     terraform init